-What is bioidentical HRT?
-It’s a term that’s bandied around when talking about hormone replacement therapy HRT.
+HRT is a confusing subject for many of us.
+And wondering what is the difference between HRT and bioidentical HRT is something that lots of women struggle with.
+Bioidentical is a term that’s bandied around when talking about hormone replacement therapy HRT.
 The implication is that it’s better than the NHS-standard HRT because it’s privately prescribed and made in compounding pharmacies.

 The dangers of compounded HRT

 At first glance, compounded bioidentical hormones might appear to be the gold standard of treatment.
 They are prescribed by private doctors, often out of clinics with prestigious Harley Street addresses.
 Tailored to your hormone profile, compounded bioidentical hormones can cost hundreds of pounds a month.
 They sound like a no brainer: who wouldn’t want tailored HRT that matches the hormones your body produces?

 In fact, they are not only overpriced, according to doctors including Hylda-contributor and leading menopause expert Dr Louise Newson, they also unsafe.
 They are, says Dr Newson, unregulated and should be unnecessary, too.
 Both The British Menopause Society and the Royal College of Obstetricians and Gynaecologists have advised women against taking them.

 “Every week, we see women who have come from private clinics, and are spending up to £500 a month on these compounded hormones,” says Dr Newson, who sees patients at her Newson Health Menopause & Wellbeing Centre in Stratford upon Avon.